AngeloGaeta1990/Heart_attack_risk/README.md

 ![ROC curve plot](/docs/images/roc_curve_plot.png)

-Taken together, the results suggest that one of the two business requirements was addressed (see[Business requirements](#business-requirements)), as the precision is >80% on both the test and train sets.
+Taken together, the results suggest that one of the two business requirements was addressed (see [Business requirements](#business-requirements)), as the precision is >80% on both the test and train sets.
 Additionally, the ROC curve highlighted a significant difference in the true and false positive rates compared to a random sampler.

 ---